datanav/docs/features/durable-data.rst

 How to enable
 -------------
 Durable data can be enabled on a pipe by setting the pipe’s metadata.durable property to true.
+See the example bellow:

 .. code-block:: json
   :emphasize-lines: 18,19